algolia/docsearch/docs/src/who-can-apply.md

 If in doubt, don't hesitate to [apply][1] and we'll figure it out together.

 Even if we cannot accept your request, this does not mean that you cannot enjoy great search on your website.
-DocSearch is entirely open-source and you can run it yourself, or use any of our other API clients to take advantage of the features of Algolia.
+DocSearch is entirely open source and you can run it yourself, or use any of our other API clients to take advantage of the features of Algolia.